astoilkov/jsblocks-docs/working-with-observables/array-observable.md

 items.push(4);
 ```

-All of the methods above and some additional methods for easier work with observable
-arrays are described in the API documentation [here]().
+All of the methods above and some additional methods for easier work with observable arrays are described in the API documentation.

 ### Events